ivan-kleshnin/loggers-compared/README.md

 # Logging solutions compared

+**Note: deprecation notice.
+At this moment we use [PinoJS](https://github.com/pinojs/) and couldn't be happier.
+PinoJS is basically a better (cleaned and tuned) version of Bunyan logger used by NodeJS team**.

 *The abscence of feature is not automatically BAD just and the presence is not automatically GOOD.*

 ### Features